-- 5 plus lines of Shakespeare text that hold personal significance for you and that you know by heart from any of Shakespeare’s plays
+- 10 or so lines of Shakespeare text that hold personal significance for you and that you know by heart from Julius Caesar or Macbeth

 - clothes and shoes that allow you to be physically active

-- a willingness and openness to engage Shakespeare’s texts intellectually, imaginatively, physically, vocally and emotionally.
+- a willingness and openness to engage Shakespeare’s texts imaginatively, physically, vocally and emotionally.

 Classes and activities take place during mornings and afternoons and some evenings.
-Other evenings during the week are free time.
-In the course of the week, workshop participants will attend two plays – Love’s Labour’s Lost and Heroes – at Shakespeare & Company.
-Our schedule is designed to provide time for other optional Shakespeare & Company productions (available with a 20% teacher discount) and other local performances and attractions.
+Other evenings during this week are free time.
+Participants will attend two productions: TBD.
+Our schedule provides time for other optional Shakespeare & Company productions (available with a 20% teacher discount) as well as other local performances and attractions.
 Or just take the evening off.

 Housing and Meals

-Private rooms in onsite Company housing with shared bath.
-Accommodations are in Greater Grace Manor in Lee, MA, 5 miles from the Shakespeare & Company property.
-A Spouse, partner or adult guest in same room with participant costs an additional $25 per night.
+Private rooms in Company housing with shared bath.
+Our housing facilities are extremely modest–think “camping.”
+A spouse, partner or adult guest in same room with participant costs an additional $25 per night.
 Pillows, sheets, blankets, wash cloth and 1 towel are provided for each person.